Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - Different Devices: Use a combination of hardware wallets (like Ledger or Trezor), browser extension wallets on different machines, and mobile wallets.

 - Geographical Separation: If feasible, store devices holding signer keys in different physical locations.

+- Different Individuals (for organizations/DAOs): Assign signer responsibilities to different trusted individuals within the organization.